idanudel/openhab-honeywellhome/README.md

 ![step_3](.github/images/step_3_2.png?raw=true)
 ![step_3](.github/images/step_3_3.png?raw=true)

-Next, you will be forwarded to your callback URL, in the URL you will notice "code" query parameters, copy this value - we will need it for step number 4. in the following example, our code is "EtggGS9x": https://myopenhab.org/static/honeywellhome-oauth2.html?code=EtggGS9x&scope=
+Next, you will be forwarded to your callback URL, in the URL you will notice "code" query parameter, copy this value - we will need it for step number 4. in the following example, our code is "EtggGS9x": https://myopenhab.org/static/honeywellhome-oauth2.html?code=EtggGS9x&scope=